Welcome to the Safeguarding & Child Protection page for Eleanor Smith School

 Here we will also share information from other sources to give advice, facts and resources to support parents/carers to help protect their children.

 Eleanor Smith School Early Help, Safeguarding and Child Protection Policy Reviewed and amended January 2018 ratified March 2018.
-Click here to view: ESS Early Help, Safeguarding and Child Protection Policy
+Click here to view: Eleanor Smith School Early Help, Safeguarding and Child Protection Policy September 2018

-Our Early Help, Safeguarding and Child Protection Policy is written with due regard to the Department for Education statutory guidance Keeping Children Safe in Education 2016
+Our Early Help, Safeguarding and Child Protection Policy is written with due regard to the Department for Education statutory guidance Keeping_Children_Safe_in_Education_September_2018

 The Designated Safeguarding & Child Protection Leads for Eleanor Smith School are:

-Kevin Higgins Deputy Head, North Street Site KS1, KS2
+Kevin Higgins Head of School, North Street Site KS1, KS2

 Designated Deputy Coordinator is: